Experimental Interaction Design

 Research

-When in a physical space, where we stand a room with the person we are communicating matters.
-Psychology researchers have found that where we stand and even how we stand indicates our emotions.
-It matters if we keep our arms tight to our bodies or stand tall.
+In a physical space, our positioning in a room with the person we're communicating with matters.
+Psychology researchers have found that our stance and posture indicate our emotions.
+It makes a difference if we keep our arms close to our bodies or stand tall.

 I was curious about what if text space felt carried this essence.